 Which is the best route into teaching?

-There is no ‘best route’ into teaching.
+There is no ‘best route’ into teaching but our trainees said they applied to us because they wanted to learn on the job and knew we had a great reputation.
 Our School Direct offer means you are in school for the majority of your training whilst receiving training from the Teaching School and HEI.

 The question is which is the best route into teaching for you and this may depend on your own personal situation.